foobarhl/SolanaPHP/README.md

 # Experimental Solana PHP classes and command line client (cli).

 This is a test wallet for the Solana network.
-The client is coded to use devnet for testing.
+The client is coded to use devnet for testing and was generated with the help of Anthropic's Claude code.
+There are likely issues to be found and fixed.
+I'm posting this code in case it helps anyone else :)

 ## Pre-requisites

 1. PostgresSQL